The ModernLib ML Database

 How the Database is Organized

 Individual titles are grouped under their author's name and are displayed with all accumulated dust jacket variations and specific information (such as first edition points) grouped by title.
-For example, there are eight dust jacket variations shown for Whitman's Leaves of Grass.
+For example, there are nine dust jacket variations shown for Whitman's Leaves of Grass.

 As well as a general index to the entire Website, indexes exist with a variety of focuses: You can search by author, book title within publishing formats (regular issues, giants, numbered paperbacks), or genre.
 In addition to these composite indexes, separate searches exist for all illustrated issues, for dust jacket images created by specific designers, for anthologies of works written by multiple authors, and the pictorial djs of the 1930's (Toledano types Dj 6 & Dj 7).
-This last search presents a visual index; clicking an image brings you to that author's page.
+This last search presents a visual index—clicking an image brings you to that author's page.
 Here are the indexes:

 Authors